Mudge Rose Guthrie Alexander & Ferdon

-Mudge Rose Guthrie Alexander & Ferdon was a prominent New York City law firm founded in 1869.
+Mudge Rose Guthrie Alexander & Ferdon was a New York City law firm founded in 1869.
 The firm was later known as Nixon, Mudge, Rose, Guthrie, & Alexander, and was subsequently again renamed as Mudge, Rose, Guthrie & Alexander.

-The firm is best known best as the law firm where Richard Nixon relaunched his career following his resignation as president in August 1974.
+The firm is best known best as the law firm where Richard Nixon relaunched his career following his losses in the 1960 presidential election and 1962 California gubernatorial election.
+Nixon served as "public partner" for the firm, bringing in business and clients, and the firm gave him a platform to plan his political comeback.
+Several of Nixon's key aides and advisors during the 1968 Presidential campaign came from the firm, and Nixon met John Mitchell, his 1968 campaign chair and eventual Attorney General, after Nixon, Mudge, Rose, Guthrie & Alexander merged with Caldwell, Trimble & Mitchell in 1967.
 Plagued with internal fights for leadership and management authority in the firm, combined with defections of some of its largest clients, the firm was dissolved in 1995.
 At the time, it employed approximately 190 attorneys.

 Notable employees

 Notable attorneys and employee at the firm included: